lindakatcodes/thisDot-ghUserSearch/readme.md

 There are some things I'd like to update at some point.
 Those are:

 - Ideally, I'd like to use a serverless function to make the API calls and store my personal token.
 The way it currently is isn't the most secure, though it works for now!
 Would not mind restructuring the API calls as well, cleaning them up a little.
 There's a bit of repetitiveness that could be handled better.
-- Some of the styling could use improvements - initially I wanted some horizontal cards for larger screens, I'd like the repo lists to not have the `hr` on the last item, I did not have a chance to check the colors for contrast.
-These wouldn't be the hardest to do, I just ran out of time.
+- Some of the styling could use improvements - initially I wanted some horizontal cards for larger screens, I'd like the repo lists to not have the `hr` on the last item, and it would be awesome to have some placeholder cards show on initial load.
+- Accessibility checks are needed for screen readers and color contrast, adding proper tags if missing, etc. Tried to fit in what I could, but ran out of time.

 ### Thanks for checking this out!
 Please feel free to reach out if you have questions!